smallDazza/T1A1_Workbook/DarrenSmall_T1A1.md

 - Copyright Infringement - because LLM technologies are trained on a huge amount of data, they may produce content that is similar or identical to existing copyrighted material, which if used could be legally infringing on this material.
   - Example: Software project documentation may reference the same application features of a current registered product.

-- Data Privacy - LLM's could generate content that include personal or sensitve data information which could violate Privacy laws.
+- Data Privacy - LLM's could generate content that include personal or sensitive data information which could violate Privacy laws.

 - Accuracy And Reliability - because LLM technologies are trained on a huge amount of data, it may not provide the most accurate or reliable information on a particular topic.
 Content provided must always be checked for any bias or inaccurate referencing.
   - Example:  Can be used to produce legal documents such as contracts.
 They should still be reviewed and edited by a legal professional to ensure they are accurate and legally binding.

-- MisInterpretation - This could also be used unethically to spread false and misleading information about individuals or companies.
+- Misinterpretation - This could also be used unethically to spread false and misleading information about individuals or companies.
   - Example: Could be used to generate or promote a conspiracy theory against a political party or politician.